 At Cardiovascular Care Center, stress testing is a powerful diagnostic tool that helps Dr. Shahrzad Shareghi better understand how your heart is functioning.
-Men and women around Simi Valley and Thousand Oaks, California turn to Dr. Shareghi for comprehensive cardiovascular care.
+Men and women around Simi Valley, California turn to Dr. Shareghi for comprehensive cardiovascular care.
 Her personable nature and unparalleled skill set are just part of why she’s so highly sought after.
 If you’re ready to learn more about your heart health, schedule an appointment for stress testing today.
 Online scheduling is available, or you can simply call the office.

 Stress testing is a process that offers insight into how your heart is functioning.
 The process takes place while you are exercising, and it provides information about your heart muscle’s performance under stress.